-(i) If Y → S is representable, then there exists a sequence of U-admissible blow-ups p: X' → X such that the map f ∘ p: X' --→ Y is defined everywhere.
-The sequence is functorial with respect to flat base change S' → S.

-- (ii) If in addition, X is smooth over a field of characteristic zero, the map p can be chosen as a sequence of blow-ups in smooth centers, which is functorial with respect to smooth base change $S' \to S$. - (iii) If $Y \to S$ is not representable but relatively Deligne-Mumford, and X is smooth over a field of characteristic zero, then there exists a sequence of U-admissible Kummer blow-ups $p: X' \to X$ such that the map $f \circ p: X' \dashrightarrow Y$ is defined everywhere.
-The sequence is functorial with respect to smooth base change $S' \to S$.
+- (i) If Y → S is representable, then there exists a sequence of U-admissible blow-ups p: X' → X such that the map f ∘ p: X' --→ Y is defined everywhere.
+The sequence is functorial with respect to flat base change X' → X. - (ii) If in addition, X is smooth over a field of characteristic zero, then the map p can be chosen as a sequence of blow-ups in smooth centers which is functorial with respect to smooth base change X' → X. - (iii) If Y → S is not representable but relatively Deligne-Mumford, and X is smooth over a field of characteristic zero, then there exists a sequence of U-admissible Kummer blow-ups p: X' → X such that the map f ∘ p: X' --→ Y is defined everywhere.
+The sequence is functorial with respect to smooth base change X' → X.